jesse-kaufman/portfolio-site/src/content/projects/evidence-database/index.md

 Project turnaround was of utmost importance as it dealt with an ongoing case.
 The original version of this project was created in about a day and a half with [a rewrite a few months later](../evidence-database-rewrite/).

+*I have been unable to find a copy of the original PHP version of this project or I would provide a GitHub link.
+However, the code for the initial PHP-based tools I wrote to import emails/texts from different sources can be found [here](https://github.com/jesse-kaufman/evidencedb/tree/main/import_tools).*

 ## Tech Stack

 - [**Docker**](https://www.docker.com) – provides containerization for MySQL and both NGINX instances